 Since then, I’ve founded and exited a few small companies and worked across product, business development, design, and go-to-market roles, often wearing multiple hats in lean environments.

-Most recently, I spent several years at EMURGO working on strategy and growth initiatives across stablecoins, wallets, and tokenized assets.
+Most recently, I spent several years at EMURGO leading strategy and growth across Web3 products, including wallets, stablecoins, and tokenized assets.
+The work ranged from go-to-market and ecosystem integrations to evaluating real-world asset opportunities and investments through compliance, custody, yield, and onchain utility.